 with the subindices $\phi$ and $EM$ in the energy conditions above, representing the scalar field and the electromagnetic field.

-where the energy density is denoted by $\rho^{\phi,EM}$, while $p^{\phi,EM}_1$ and $p^{\phi,EM}_2$ represent the radial and tangential pressures, respectively.
-This expression for the stress-energy tensor above Eq. (\ref{47}) refers to the part outside the event horizon $A>0$.
-Within the event $A<0$ horizon we have:
+The stress-energy tensor is written as where the energy density is denoted by $\rho^{\phi,EM}$, while $p^{\phi,EM}_1$ and $p^{\phi,EM}_2$ represent the radial and tangential pressures, respectively.
+This expression for the stress-energy tensor above, Eq. (\ref{47}), refers to the part outside the event horizon, $A>0$.
+Within the event horizon, $A<0$, we have: